The Classiq Integrated Development Environment¶

 Model¶

-The functional description of a quantum algorithm that's being designed is entered in this section.
-Text model examples in the user guide can be copied into this editor pane and synthesized using the Synthesize button.
+Type the functional description of the quantum algorithm that you are designing.
+Feel free to copy text model examples from the user guide into this editor pane and synthesize them using the Synthesize button.
 Some model fields correspond to options in the constraints and preferences sections of the IDE.
-You can learn more about how to write models in the User Guide.
+Learn more about how to write models in the User Guide.

 Application Suites¶

-Because different computational workflows can work in different ways, this section allows selecting the type of problem that we wish to solve.
-See the Chemistry, Finance and Grover sections of the user guide for more details on these.
+Because different computational workflows can work in different ways, this section allows you to select the type of problem that you want to solve.
+For more details, see the Chemistry, Finance, and Grover sections of the user guide.

-The included Hello World example is a State Preparation model.
-You can read more on this example on the Sample Programs section of the user guide.
+The Hello World example is a state preparation model.
+Read about this example in the Sample Programs section of the user guide.

 Constraints¶

-The constraints section allows specifying constraints for synthesizing the model.
-This can include parameters such as the circuit width (number of qubits), depth, gate counts for specific gate types and more.
+Here you specify constraints for synthesizing the model.
+This can include parameters such as the circuit width (number of qubits), depth, gate counts for specific gate types, and more.

 Preferences¶

 When you are ready to synthesize your model, click the Synthesize button.
-This will take you to the Circuit view where you can interact with a graphical representation of the model.
+This takes you to the Circuit view where you can interact with a graphical representation of the model.

-The synthesized quantum algorithms can be executed on cloud-based quantum hardware from within the IDE.
-This is set up from the execution section which you can select from the navigation bar on the left of the IDE screen.
+Execute the synthesized quantum algorithms on cloud-based quantum hardware from within the IDE.
+Set it up in the execution section by selecting from the navigation bar on the left of the IDE screen.